DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 As primary function (aka while step-recording isn't engaged), from top to bottom:

 - **RUN/PAUSE** (transport toggle, play or pause the sequencer).
 TIP: **RUN** LED is on, solid green, while the sequencer is running, unlit when paused.
-- Engage step-recording (applicable for melodic tracks only (otherwise the step-recording button press is ignored).
+- Engage step-recording (applicable for melodic and modulation tracks only, the button press is ignored for selected Turing Machine track).
 While step-recording is engaged, the **RUN** LED is turned on, solid red (instead of green while playing).
-Also, selected melodic track, and selected step, are indicated by solid red LEDs, alongside their respective encoders.
+Also, selected melodic/modulation track, and selected step, are indicated by solid red LEDs, alongside their respective encoders.
 - Reset all sequences (all tracks) to their beginning points (no trigger occur to **CYCLE output jacks** when reset is done via RESET button and/or trigger on RESET input jack).
 - Reverse play toggle: forward-to-reverse, or reverse-to-forward playing direction, **for selected track only** (including Turing Machine track).
 - Pendulum play toggle, **for selected melodic or modulation (CV OUT) track only** (Turing Machine doesn't support pendulum play).
-- **VEL.** to edit velocity for each step on selected melodic track only (not applicable for modulation and Turing Machine tracks).
+- **VEL.** to edit velocity for each step on selected melodic track only, modulation (CV OUT) and Turing Machine tracks don't use velocities.
 - **GATE** to edit gate duration as %, for each step on selected melodic or modulation track (not applicable for Turing Machine, who have its independent **GATE** setting).
 - **SKIP** to edit step skip(s), for any step on selected melodic or modulation track (not applicable for Turing Machine tracks).
 However, **at least one "not skipped" (OFF) step** must remains between first step and last step of the track (this is handled by the module's logic), as "cell" where the track's playhead will can stay permanently.
 - **SUBDIV.** to edit subdivisions for each step (may be eighteenths, sixteenths, and rest-equivalents), selected melodic or modulation track (not applicable for Turing Machine).